-For some time now insurance law firms have been pioneering the development of their own client-facing legal tech tools, sometimes using AI tech, sometimes other forms of automation and workflow improvement.
+For some time now insurance law firms looking for the best cheap car insurance alternatives have been pioneering the development of their own client-facing legal tech tools, sometimes using AI tech, sometimes other forms of automation and workflow improvement.
 Examples include, Kennedys – which had an early start, and more recently, BLM, and also Clyde & Co, which has been building smart contract applications.

 Now DAC Beachcroft is launching a new product in conjunction with Audatex, an insurance data and claims flow company, that will ‘quickly, accurately and consistently’ assess liability following a motor accident.